genghispig/osu-wiki/wiki/Tournaments/Template/en.md

 ## Ruleset
 <!-- For official tournaments it depends on game mode used -->
 ### Tournament Rules

 ### Tournament Registration
+Only Players with a North or South American flag on their account are allowed to register in this tournament.
+This includes **only** the following countries: USA, Canada, Mexico, Brazil, Chile, Argentina, Colombia, Venezuela, Uruguay, Paraguay, Peru, Ecuador, Bolivia, Guyana, Suriname, and French Guiana.
+Countries in the Caribbean and Central America may **not** sign up for this tournament.
 ### Stage Instructions

 ### Match Instructions

 ### Mappool Instructions

 ### Scheduling Instructions

 <!--